Fuad Adeniyi

-Fuad Adepapo Adeniyi (born 15 November 1994) is a professional footballer who plays as a defender who plays for Atlanta United 2 in MLS Next Pro.
-Born in England, he has represented Nigeria at the youth level.
+Fuad Adepapo Adeniyi (born 15 November 1994) is an English professional footballer who plays as a defender.

 Career

 Youth

 Adeniyi played with various youth teams, including Harrow St. Mary's, Dorset RFC, Shaftesbury, and The Football CV Academy.

 College & amateur

 In 2012, Adeniyi moved to the United States to play college soccer at the University of Mobile.
 After playing with the Rams, where he earned First Team All-League honors in 2014, Adeniyi transferred to the University of California, Santa Barbara in 2015, where he made 15 appearances.

 Following college, Adeniyi spent time with FC London in 2015, and later spent two seasons with AFC Ann Arbor.
 In late 2016, Adeniyi made the move to Finland, playing with four-tier side Sporting Kristina.

 Later in 2019, Adeniyi appeared seven times for USL League Two club Dalton Red Wolves, scoring six goals and tallying a single assist.
 2021 saw Adeniyi play with Atlanta-based amateur side Club ATLetic of the ADASL.